JonWil91/milestone-4/README.md

-*   Pre-requisites: \
+*   Pre-requisites:
-– – registered user is on desktop, logged in and on the Shopping Bag page.
+    *   Registered user is on desktop, logged in and on the Shopping Bag page.
 Items are in the shopping bag.
 *   Steps:
 1. Click on Secure Checkout button \
 – – See a checkout form with order summary
 2. Fill in personal details
 3. Fill in Stripe success test card number 4242 4242 4242 4242
 4. Click Complete Order

 Expectation: